xmuyulab/IMC-CRLM/README.md

 - Perform minor clustering for specific cell types (e.g., Myeloid cells, Tumor cells).
 - Save minor clustering results and generate corresponding plots.

-### Random Forest Classifier
-- Train a Random Forest classifier to predict patient relapse based on proteomic profiles.
-- Evaluate the model using confusion matrix and save the trained model.

-### T-SNE Visualization
+### Downstrem analysis
-- Perform T-SNE dimensionality reduction on the expression data.
-- Generate and save T-SNE plots for visualizing different subtypes.

-## Results
+In this study, we conducted comprehensive downstream analysis to unravel the complexities of the tumor microenvironment (TME) in colorectal cancer liver metastasis (CRLM) patients undergoing adjuvant therapy (AT).
+Our analysis focused on identifying cellular and spatial features associated with early recurrence post-AT and developing predictive models to guide precision treatment strategies.
+Below are the key components and findings of our downstream analysis:

+- Single-Cell Spatial Proteomic Landscape: Using multiplex single-cell image analysis, we created the first systematic single-cell landscape of the CRLM TME.
+This high-resolution analysis enabled us to identify cellular and spatial features contributing to early recurrence from AT in clinical biopsy samples.

-- The analysis identifies a correlation between early relapse and CD279+ regulatory T cells.
+- Early Recurrence and Immune Suppression: Our single-cell analysis identified a significant correlation between early relapse and a distinct subset of CD279+ regulatory T cells (Tregs) located primarily at the invasive margin of the tumor.
+These Tregs interact strongly with CD163+ macrophages and CD274+ dendritic cells, suggesting their critical role in maintaining an immune-suppressive microenvironment.
-- Distinct bile duct microenvironments (BDMEs) are identified, leading to the development of the BDME score.
-- High BDME scores are associated with reduced recurrence-free time post-AT.
-- The BDME score suggests potential benefits from combined chemotherapy and targeted therapy for patients with high scores.

-## References
-For further details, refer to the original study and supplementary materials provided in this repository.
-Relevant scripts and data can be found in the respective directories.
+- Identification of Bile Duct Microenvironments (BDMEs): We discovered two distinct BDMEs in the peritumoral region of CRLM patients.
+The inflammatory BDME, characterized by increased size and upregulated expression of CAIX in bile duct cells, is indicative of hypoxic conditions and reduced AT efficacy.
+The ratio of the sizes of these BDME types was found to be associated with poor recurrence-free survival (RFS) in CRLM patients undergoing AT.

+- BDME Score Development: Building on our spatial proteomic analysis, we developed a BDME score through computational analysis of whole slide images (WSI).
+This deep learning model serves as an alternative to imaging mass cytometry (IMC) for predicting outcomes in CRLM patients.
+The BDME score accurately stratifies CRLM patients likely to experience early relapse and distinguishes those who would benefit more from targeted therapy following chemotherapy.

+Our downstream analysis provides a detailed understanding of the TME dynamics in CRLM patients, identifies individuals resistant to AT, and proposes more precise therapeutic strategies to improve patient outcomes.

 ## Contact
-For any questions or contributions, please contact the study authors at [contact@example.com].
+For any questions or contributions, please contact the study authors at **Issues**